Lzejnilo/CV_academic/leid_academic_cv_long.md

 ### Peer-Reviewed Journal Articles

-1. **Coelho da Silva, R., Zejnilovic, L., Berti, M., Cunha, M. P., Oliveira, P., Berti, M.** (2026) "Constitutive Collective Bricolage: Creating Organizations from Nothing" Conditionally accepted at the *Academy of Management Journal*
+1. **Coelho da Silva, R., Zejnilovic, L., Berti, M., Cunha, M. P., Oliveira, P., Berti, M.** (2026) "Bricolage as Enacted Sensemaking in Emergent Response Groups: Organizing in Conditions of Extreme Equivocality" Conditionally accepted at the *Academy of Management Journal*

 2. **Applebee, S., Zejnilovic, L.** (2026) "Responsible Innovation In The Wild: Institutionalising Responsibility in Digital Innovation" Conditionally accepted at the *Journal of Product Innovation Management*